Removing Smoke Odor from Car Interior

 Dryer Sheets

 For those with cloth seats, wiping the seats with dryer sheets is an excellent way to deodorize your car.
-This way, your car will get a more profound, fresher scent without overpowering your entire cabin.
+This way, your vehicle will get a more profound, fresher scent without overpowering your cabin.
 No matter the type of seats you have, you can keep some sheets under them.
 Plus, dryer sheets are a good repellent and an even better way to prevent mosquitoes from randomly attacking your car (and you).

 Coffee Grounds